sadiqj/archetype-gitbook/archetype-reference.md

 ### Expression

-All expression in effect are available in formula part.
+All expressions in effect are available in formula part.

 * `forall` universal quantifier